 They lose their High Court battle after an effective performance from the theme park’s lawyers.

-Jonathan Caplan QC, for the park, told the court of World Health Organisation guidelines stating that noise levels of between 50 and 55 decibels were acceptable “below which the effect of noise should be negligible”.
+Jonathan Caplan QC, for the Staffordshire theme park, told the court of World Health Organisation guidelines stating that noise levels of between 50 and 55 decibels were acceptable, below which “the effect of noise should be negligible”.

-Yet another private prosecution is brought against the theme park by the couple.
+Yet another private prosecution is brought against Alton Towers by the couple.

-The Ropers are forced to drop the case as the park’s operators had changed from Tussauds to Merlin Entertainments, with the former being the original prosecuted party.
+The Ropers are forced to drop the case as the park’s operators had changed from Tussauds to Merlin Entertainments, with the former being the originally-prosecuted party.

 In January, a judge threw out a claim for a stricter noise injunction and compensation backdated from 1998.